Supporting our diverse community

 We are at the forefront of so many global challenges, it takes talented staff and students from all backgrounds, from all over the world, to help us achieve our goals.

-Our department's Equality, Diversity and Culture Committee (EDCC) acts as a forum for discussion of all matters relating to equality, diversity, inclusion and department culture.
-Find out more about the work of the EDCC and our members
+Our department's Diversity, Inclusion, Culture and Equity Committee (DICE) acts as a forum for discussion of all matters relating to equality, diversity, inclusion and department culture.
+Find out more about the work of DICE and our members

 The College and the Department have a range of networks, committees and support services to help ensure our everyone in our diverse community is treated with respect, and given every opportunity to flourish, personally and professionally.

 Resources for health and wellbeing, support for parents and carers, disability, harassment and bullying, and links to diversity networks can be found below.

 Imperial Health and Wellbeing advice and support, and free professional and Confidential Care assistance, which is accessible to all College staff and members of their family living with them, 24 hours a day 7 days a week.
 Please call 0800 085 4764 or email.
 Confidential Care's help line, staffed by trained counsellors, can provide information and advice on a wide range of work and life issues.